-Based upon the results of our audit, we identified opportunities for improvement in the internal controls relating to the monitoring compliance with procurement policies and maintenance of cardholder agreements.
-We determined Riverside County Regional Park and Open-Space District internal controls over these areas did not provide reasonable assurance that its objectives relating to these areas will be achieved.
+Based upon the results of our audit, we identified opportunities for improvement in the internal controls relating to monitoring compliance with procurement policies and maintenance of cardholder agreements.
+We determined Riverside County Fire Department internal controls over these areas did not provide reasonable assurance that its objectives related to these areas will be achieved.
 Reasonable assurance recognizes internal controls have inherent limitations, including costs, mistakes, and intentional efforts to bypass internal controls.